Grange Court: Rebuilding and later use

 Eventually, congestion caused by the building's location at an important junction led to calls for its removal.
 The building was dismantled and stored in the mid-1850s.

 It was purchased at auction for £95 by John Hungerford Arkwright, who offered the building to the council if they would re-erect it, but they refused.
 He moved the building himself and rebuilt it near the priory church in 1859.
 In the process, the ground floor was enclosed, a three-storey brick extension added at the rear, and the roof replaced.

 At some point two terracotta panels by the Leominster sculptor William Storr-Barber (died 1934) were added to the interior.

 In 1939, Leominster District Council acquired the building for £3,000 through a compulsory purchase order, thereby thwarting an apparent plan by William Randolph Hearst to remove it for reuse as a gatehouse at St Donat's Castle.

 Until 2008, it was used as council offices by the District Council, and later Herefordshire County Council.
 In 2001, a campaign was started to raise money to restore the building.
 The work was completed in 2013 and the building, with a modern annexe, is now a community centre (a Community, Enterprise and Heritage Hub), owned by LARC Development Trust, a registered charity which purchased it from Herefordshire County Council for £1 in June 2013, as an instance of community asset transfer.
 The building is Grade II* listed and is licensed for the conduct of civil marriage ceremonies.

 Model

-A bronze model of the house in its earlier configuration now stands at its original location.
+A bronze model of the house in its earlier configuration now stands on a plinth at its original location.